Insulation in ski gloves

 200+ grams if you are on a seriously cold expedition in the high mountains or Arctic.
 Avoid moisture barriers (water-proof membranes).
 When it's really cold, it's dry, and moisture barriers will just trap internal sweat moisture.

 What's best all-around?

-Something to consider, the more breathable the glove, the more insulation it can use without making your hands too sweaty when the temperatures rises.
-When a glove uses a "waterproof" membrane insert like Gore-Tex, then you have to be conscious of too much insulation because the membrane is much less breathable than no-membrane.
+The more breathable the glove, the more insulation it can have without making your hands too sweaty when the temperatures rises.
+When a glove uses a "waterproof" membrane insert like Gore-Tex®, then you have to be conscious of too much insulation because the membrane is much less breathable than no-membrane.
 And those sweaty hands are going to turn cold.
-Gore-Tex is not insulation, it is a moisture barrier.
+Gore-Tex® is not insulation, it is a moisture barrier.
 It is mostly desirable when it is wet and warm, not when it is cold.
 If you are going to buy a ski glove with a membrane, make sure it does not have too much insulation for the conditions.

-In our gloves, we use 200 grams of highly breathable "thin" dense insulation called Breathefil™.
+In most Free the Powder Gloves, we use 200 grams of highly breathable "thin" dense insulation called Breathefil™.
 Learn more